woc-hack/hemlock/output/README.md

 <li>
 <a href=https://github.com/lz4/lz4>LZ4</a> is a widely-used lossless compression algorithm. <br>

-LZ4 is subject to a heap-based buffer overflow in releases prior to 1.9.2 as described in <a href=https://cve.mitre.org/cgi-bin/cvename.cgi?name=2019-17543>CVE-2019-17543.</a> <br>
+LZ4 is subject to a heap-based buffer overflow in releases prior to 1.9.2 as described in https://cve.mitre.org/cgi-bin/cvename.cgi?name=2019-17543

 The vulnerability was fixed by commit d7cad81093cd805110291f84d64d385557d0ffba.<br>